pwk4m1/pwk4m1.github.io/modecallbacks.md

 ### Switch from 64bit long mode back to real 16bit mode

-	To return back from long mode to protected 32bit mode we only have to disable EFER MSR, disabling PG bit of command register 0, jumping to CS32:offset.
+	To return back from long mode to protected 32bit mode we only have to disable LM bit from EFER MSR, disabling PG bit of command register 0, jumping to CS32:offset.
 Then disable PAE from command register 4 and flush tlb by setting command register 3 to 0.
 	Finally, set segments to DS32 and you've successfully returned to 32bit protected mode.

 		The next step is to return to _protected_ 16bit mode. this bit is quite a lot more simple than previous one, all we have to